MicrosoftDocs/WSL/WSL/interop.md

 ## Disable Interop

-Users may disable the ability to run Windows binaries for a single WLS session by running the following command as root:
+Users may disable the ability to run Windows binaries for a single WSL session by running the following command as root:

 ``` BASH
 $ echo 0 > /proc/sys/fs/binfmt_misc/WSLInterop